 With this being Pakistan’s second democratic handover of the government, India and the world will be watching closely to judge the stability and capability of Pakistani democracy – especially that of the civilian government.
 A stable civilian government is the partner of choice for India in diplomatic efforts, and the country would hope that a strong civilian establishment could reign in the Pakistani Army.

-As the country edges towards polls, here’s a look at how Pakistan elects its legislative members, key players and how it would affect India.
+Here’s a look at how Pakistan elects its legislative members, key players and how the election affects India.

 The Pakistan National Assembly has a total of 342 seats.
 Out of these, 272 general seats are filled by direct election, while 60 seats are reserved for women.
 10 more seats are reserved for religious minorities.